How To Find A Man's Face Shape Guide

 Forehead

-Measure from tape from side hairline to side hairline.
-Make sure you’re measuring the widest part – usually around halfway between your eyebrows and your hairline.
+Measure from one side hairline to the other, focusing on the widest part of the forehead, typically halfway between the eyebrows and the hairline.

 Cheekbones

-Measure from just past the outer corner of one eye, across the bridge of your nose to slightly past the corner of the other eye.
-Try this a few times since it's not an easy measurement to get.
+Measure from just beyond the outer corner of one eye, across the bridge of your nose, to just beyond the outer corner of the other eye.
+Repeat the process a few times to ensure accuracy, as this can be a tricky measurement.

 Length